This is the maintenance schedule and service intervals for the BMW entry level roadster, the BMW G 310 R.

 The suspension and braking on the G 310 R are also competent.
 It’s not adjustable, but the tyres are Michelin Pilot Street tyres, and everything does its job without making you cry in pain at bumps or feel like you’re wallowing through every corner, as you might on a much cheaper bike.

 If you’re worried about the smoothness of a single — don’t.
 This is a BMW.
 The engine has a balancer shaft, and the handlebars are cushioned.
-I don’t know anyone who has complained of vibrations on the G 310 R, unlike on the pre-2017 S 1000 R which people reported as “buzzy” (granted, at that price point, people have higher expectations).
+I don’t know anyone who has complained of vibrations on the G 310 R, unlike on the pre-2017 S 1000 R which people reported as “buzzy” (granted that at that price point people have sky-high expectations).

 Pretty much the only bad thing you can say about the BMW G 310 R is that it exists alongside the KTM 390 Duke.
 If you can put to one side questions about KTM reliability — which is a big ask, mind you (just google “KTM 390 oil leak”) — the KTM looks like a better bike.